taplivenetwork/taplive/README.md

 Started on October 10, 2025
 All commits, documentation, and prototypes are being built during the hackathon period.
 Earlier drafts only reflect conceptual discussions and do **not** include pre-built product code.

+---

+## Contact & Feedback

+If you identify any security risks, have suggestions for improvements, or want to report an issue, please feel free to:
+- Submit your feedback through our [GitHub Issues](https://github.com/taplivenetwork/taplive/issues)
+- Or, send us an email at [taplive.team@outlook.com](mailto:taplive.team@outlook.com)